 Myth by R J Dent

-It’s a dark, erotic fantasy set on a Greek island.
+Myth is a dark, erotic horror/fantasy novel set on a Greek island.
 It tells the story of a holidaying couple who hear about the chimera, a strange mythical creature that lives in the hills.
 They, of course, are sceptical, but also curious.
 Eventually, curiosity wins out and they set off with a guide, up into the hills to see the chimera for themselves.

 Obviously things aren’t as they seem and the couple end up trapped in the hills.
 The man, James Barrett, defends himself against an attacker, but becomes susceptible to the suggestion that he is now the mythical beast, having defeated the one that attacked him.